Small Embedded Generation - Inverter replacements

 Replacement inverters must still comply with all necessary safety standards and requirements.

 Any changes made to an installation must be advised to us via the SEG application, including any inverter replacements under warranty or increases in panel capacity.

 The SA Power Networks Technical Standards will be updated to reflect this new position at the next release.
-The current version can be found online.
+The current version can be found in the Resource Library.